 Steps your healthcare professional may take to diagnose your back or neck pain include:

-Like an MRI, with a CAT scan you will lie on a table that slides into a scanner.
-The scanner is like an X-ray tube that rotates in a circle taking many pictures.
-The CAT scan procedure takes 30-60 minutes.
+Like an MRI, you will lie on a table that slides into a scanner during a CAT scan.
+The scanner is like an X-ray tube that rotates in a circle and takes many pictures.
+The CAT scan procedure takes between 30 and 60 minutes.

-An electromyogram (elec-tro-my-oh-gram) (EMG) is a test that looks at the function of the nerve roots leaving the spine.
+An electromyogram (EMG) is a test that looks at the function of the nerve roots leaving the spine.
 The test is done by inserting tiny electrodes into the muscles of the lower extremity.
 By looking for abnormal electrical signals in the muscles, the EMG can show whether a nerve is being irritated or pinched as it leaves the spine.

 Using the muscles like the light bulb in the lamp, an EMG is able to determine the condition of the nerves that supply those muscles, just like the wiring on the lamp.
 If the EMG machine finds that the muscles (the light bulb) are not working properly, the doctor can assume that the nerves (the wiring) must be getting pinched somewhere.

 An SSEP is performed by placing an electrode over the skin or inserting a needle into the nerve or sensory center of the brain.
 The time it takes for an electrical signal to travel through the nerve pathway is then recorded.
 The function of the nerve is determined by the speed of the electrical signal.
-If the nerve pathway is pinched, the signal travels slower than expected.
+If the nerve pathway is pinched, then the signal travels slower than expected.